 Your mom doesn’t need a fancy vacation to be happy.
 She’ll feel content if she is with her loving family.
 It’s the togetherness and nearness with her family that makes her joyful.
 Plan a weekend getaway for the whole family.
 Make the planning phase exciting; for instance, initiate a fun voting process to decide the family holiday spots.

 For a hassle-free experience, remember to prepare.
-Pre-book some activities, research the accommodation, and create a loose schedule so everyone can imagine how much time they will allocate for each activity—be flexible!
+Pre-book some activities, research the accommodations, and create a loose schedule so everyone can imagine how much time they will allocate for each activity—be flexible!
 If you want to tag along with your furry friends, ensure your accommodation is pet friendly.
 Bring some board games with you to be played by everyone during the vacation.

 8. Heart-to-Heart Talks